ryanjeffares/poise/README.md

     * These are done, just need to actually implement everything else
     * Disallow calling a native function outside std files
 * Imports + Namespaces
     * A 'namespace' corresponds to a file and its relative path to the main file being run
-    * In the runtime, we need some type of map to know what namespaces are imported to the file of the current function
+    * Aliases for QOL
 * Builtin objects
     * Iterable collections
         * Lists